 The current COVID-19 pandemic is making us realise just how much we owe to our key workers – not just in healthcare, but also in supermarkets, warehouses, public transport and deliveries, and countless other environments.

 However, spare a thought for the infrastructures that also matter deeply.
-If we’re locked down and isolated, we depend on our home IT and communications not just for working or keeping our businesses afloat, but also for the virtual gatherings with our family and friends so vital to our mental wellbeing in these strange and unsettling times.
+If we’re locked down and isolated, we depend on our home IT and communications not just for working or keeping our businesses afloat, but also for the virtual gatherings with our family and friends that are so vital to our mental wellbeing in these strange and unsettling times.
 Beyond these immediately visible circumstances, availability of IT and communications systems for emergency services and delivery logistics is more than ever essential.

-Maintenance cannot be ignored
+UPS Maintenance cannot be ignored

 However, is this desirable scenario currently achievable?
 Are equipment vendors still willing and able to supply the necessary support?
 After all, they need to keep their own and their customers’ employees safe.
 Nevertheless, with careful thought and planning it is still possible to offer a modified support service; one that does ensure employee safety while also abiding by relevant authorities’ recommendations.